 Garlic, Leek and Shallot Greens

+The key to these greens is that everything is sautéed separately.
+This is really more about technique than cooking.
 Use everything including the stems, and cook them separately from the leaves.
 A large variety of greens is best and the key is to take your time in sautéeing the onions, leeks and garlic slowly in lots of oil sprinkled with salt.
 Once your onions, leeks and garlic are cooked, you add them in batches to the cooked greens.
-This is a long, slow process—but so good!

 Wash the Chinese broccoli and shake off excess water.
 Chop the stalks into 1-inch pieces and set aside.
 Chop the leaves into bite-size pieces.
 Do the same for the chard, kale, mustard greens and spinach or any other greens you choose, keeping the chopped stems and chopped leaves separate from each other and from the other greens.